-I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of non-compliance with laws and regulation, including fraud.
+I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of non-compliance with laws and regulations, including fraud.
+The extent to which my procedures are capable of detecting non-compliance with laws and regulations, including fraud is detailed below.

+Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud

+In identifying and assessing risks of material misstatement in respect of non-compliance with laws and regulations, including fraud, we considered the following:

-inquiring of management, the Donations and Bequests Account's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Donations and Bequests Account policies and procedures relating to:
+- the nature of the sector, control environment and operational performance; - inquiring of management, the Donations and Bequests Account's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Donations and Bequests Account's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or noncompliance with laws and regulations including the Donations and Bequests Account's controls relating to the Donations and Bequests Account's compliance with Managing Public Money. - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

-- identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or noncompliance with laws and regulations including the Donations and Bequests Account's controls relating to National Debt Reduction Act 1823. - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals and bias in managements estimates and review of significant transactions that are unusual or outside the normal course of business; - obtaining an understanding of the Donations and Bequests Account's framework of authority as well as other legal and regulatory frameworks that the Donations and Bequests Account operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Donations and Bequests Account.
-The key laws and regulations I considered in this context included the National Debt Reduction Act 1823 and Managing Public Money; and - risk assessment procedures performed relating to fraud, non-compliance with laws and regulations and regularity.
+As a result of these procedures, I considered the opportunities and incentives that may exist within the Donations and Bequests Account for fraud and identified the greatest potential for fraud in the following areas: revenue recognition and posting of unusual journals.
+In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override of controls.

+I also obtained an understanding of the Donations and Bequests Account's framework of authority as well as other legal and regulatory frameworks in which the Donations and Bequests Account operates, focusing on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the Donations and Bequests Account.
+The key laws and regulations I considered in this context included Managing Public Money.

-In addition to the above, my procedures to respond to identified risks included the following:
+As a result of performing the above, the procedures I implemented to respond to identified risks included the following:

-- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with relevant laws and regulations discussed above; - enquiring of management and the Audit Committee concerning actual and potential litigation and claims; - reading minutes of meetings of those charged with governance and the Board; - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business; and - other audit procedures responsive to the risk of fraud, non-compliance with laws and regulation or irregularity as appropriate including reviewing transactions for unusual trading activities or payments, confirming that transactions are in line with the activities permitted under the National Debt Reduction Act 1823 and making enquiries of those charged with governance.
+reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described above as having a direct effect on the financial statements;

+- enquiring of management and the Audit Committee concerning actual and potential litigation and claims; - reading and reviewing minutes of meetings of those charged with governance and the Board and internal audit reports; and - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.

-I also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members including internal specialists and significant component audit teams and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+I also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.